nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### General Design Considerations
-Although the function of `filter` is rather similar to that of `find`, there might be cases say the target user saved the tutorial timeslot of each student in the `tag` field, and wants to view all students who are either in the 9am class or 1pm class.
+Although the function of `filter` is rather similar to that of `find`, there might be cases where say the target user saved the tutorial timeslot of each student in the `tag` field, and wants to view all students who are either in the 9am class or 1pm class.
 We felt that this is a common scenario that our target user might encounter and in this case, `find` is unable to give the desired outcome.
 Therefore, a `filter` feature is implemented on top of `find` to give users more flexibility in these scenarios.